statamic/docs/content/collections/fieldtypes/entries.md

     type: integer
     description: >
       The maximum number of items that may be selected.
 Setting this to `1` will change the UI to a dropdown.
+  -
+    name: mode
+    type: string
+    description: |
+        Set the UI style for this field.
+Can be one of 'default' (Stack Selector), 'select' (Select Dropdown) or 'typeahead' (Typeahead Field).
 stage: 4
 id: acee879a-c832-449d-a714-c57ea5862717
 ---